What does a Social Services Specialist do?

 How to become a Social Services Specialist?

-- Earn a bachelor's degree in social work or a related field.
+- Earn a Degree: Start with a bachelor’s degree in social work or a related field.

-- Complete internships or volunteer work in social services.
+- Gain Experience: Complete internships or volunteer work to gain practical skills.

 How long does it take to become a Social Services Specialist?